Search NoeHill Contact Us

 It was probably built on Divisadero Street in 1885 and moved to its current location in 1898 when Divisadero Street was being transformed into a commercial corridor.
 A vintage photograph shows the house with a mansard roof and grand entry stairs which were removed at some point, maybe during the relocation.

-As of this writing, the Mish House is the administrative office for a community-based mental health agency and is not open to the public.
+As of this writing, the Sarah Mish House is the administrative office for a community-based mental health agency and is not open to the public.